 Important: Omniscope removes the need for strictly-defined roles - someone could be an analyst in the morning and viewer or data editor in the afternoon.
 It doesn't matter whether someone is using the data management tools all day or just once in a while.
 They will be counted as a concurrent user when they are active, while offering flexibility and free seat to other users when they're not.

-If the number of users on the system is high and the company doesn't want to impose any access restrictions - it's time for the Evo Enterprise license.
+If the number of users / editors on the system is high and the company doesn't want to impose any access restrictions, or for the ultimate fully featured experience including all aforementioned capabilities and add-ons - it's time for the Evo Enterprise license.

-Apart from the non-restricted concurrent user setting it also comes with the Scheduler application and Branding functionality (so all the project pages and reports could be styled using the company's logo and branding pack).
+Apart from the non-restricted concurrent users access it also comes with the Scheduler application, Branding functionality (so all the project pages and reports could be styled using the company's logo and branding pack), and priority support.

 For the companies who are data publishers, catering for the multiple clients, branding could be done on a per-folder level, so each client will see their own branding on the dedicated report list page, as well as on their dashboards.